200 Meter Dash 4 Ways to Run one

-Making sure your form is on point is key to winning any race, but this holds especially for short-distances like the 200 meter dash, which is typically decided by just a fraction of a second.
+Making sure your form is on point is key to winning any race, but this holds especially for short distances like the 200 meter dash, typically decided by just a fraction of a second.
 To succeed, you’ll need to hone your technique from the starting blocks to the finish line and train like a champion.

 - Your lead foot is your stronger foot.
 Go with whichever foot you’d use to kick a soccer ball.

 - Since the standard track lap is 400m, a 200m dash is half a lap, so you’ll be starting on a curve.

 - Runners set themselves on diagonally staggered start lines to compensate for the differences in distance between the first and last lanes.

 - For beginners or just running a dash in gym class, it’s unnecessary to use starting blocks.
 However, if you plan on running sprints competitively, you should get used to using them.

 4 ways to run a 200 meter dash Dash in track and field How do I properly run a 200 meter dash?
 I die out after 150m, but I am still able to run it in 25 seconds